 The mission of the Transplant Center / Recipient Committee is to recommend to the Executive Committee policies, programs, or actions pertaining to the performance of hematologic transplantation and other cellular therapies / procedures within a member transplant center; this includes recording recipient outcomes, maintenance of records, and the conduct of individuals and processes carrying out these procedures and practices.
 As of 2015, this committee also administers activities related to the global transplant activity (GTA) reports and GTA data use proposal reviews / deliberations (Section 4.1).

 The Co-Chairs of this Standing Committee are:

-- Yoshiko Atsuta (Japanese Data Center for HCT) end of first term: July 1, 2020 - Wael Saber (Member Society, CIBMTR) end of first term: July 1, 2021 - Dietger Niederwieser (Member Society, EBMT) end of first term: July 1, 2020
+- Yoshiko Atsuta (Japanese Data Center for HCT) - Wael Saber (Member Society, CIBMTR) - Dietger Niederwieser (Member Society, EBMT)